JPeters775/osticket-prereqs/README.md

 <h3>Continue Setting up osTicket in the browser</h3>

 <p>
 Go back to the osTicket browser and click "Continue".
 You will now be able to set up the Helpdesk name, email and data base.
-For now, create the name and email (this can be made-up).
+For now, create the name and email.
 </p>
 <br />